stevenjmesser/govuk-design-system/src/components/password-input/index.md

 ## When not to use this component

-Do not use this component if the information being asked for isn't a password.
+Do not use this component to ask for any information other than a password.

-If you're asking for other security information, such as multi-factor authentication codes, answers to security questions, or other personally-identifiable information, use a [text input](/components/text-input/).
+If you’re asking for other security information, such as multi-factor authentication codes, answers to security questions or other personally identifiable information, use a [text input](/components/text-input/).
+Also see the [confirm a phone number](/patterns/confirm-a-phone-number/) pattern.

 ## How it works

-The password input component allows users to enter passwords and, optionally, make the password visible in plain text.
-This allows users to visually check their input before submitting it, reducing errors and allowing users to use less memorable and more secure passwords.
+This component allows users to enter a password, with an option to show what they’ve entered as plain text.
+This allows users to visually check their password before they submit it, which helps them reduce errors and choose passwords that are more unique and secure.

 ### Error messages

 {{ example({ group: "components", item: "password-input", example: "error", html: true, nunjucks: true, open: false, size: "m", loading: "eager" }) }}

-- Do not indicate whether the username or password was incorrect, avoid brute forcing data
-- Should clear the password input rather than autofilling with the failed value
-- How errors should work if two password fields need to match and don't
+If a user enters a password incorrectly, do not reveal whether they got the username or password wrong.
+Clear any information entered into the password input.

+If you choose to use a second ‘confirm password’ field, do not tell the user when the passwords entered do not match.

+Revealing the source of the error can help fraudsters break into people’s accounts.

+See how to handle incorrect login attempts and help users who forget their password in the [Ask users for passwords](/patterns/passwords/) pattern.

-### Hide passwords by default
+### Showing and hiding passwords

-Users might be in a public space when entering or creating a password, so you should hide passwords by default.
+Hide passwords by default until the user chooses to show it by interacting with the ‘show’ button.
+Users might not be in a private space when entering or creating a password, so you should hide passwords by default.

-When there are two or more password inputs on a page, the labels and 'show' and 'hide' toggles for each password input must be different.
+When there are two or more password inputs on a page, the labels and ‘show’ and ‘hide’ toggles for each password input must be different.

-For example, you can label the input "Password" as "show password" and label the second input "Re-enter password" as "show re-entered password".
+For example, you can label the input “Password” as “show password” and label the second input “Re-enter password” as “show re-entered password”.

 <div class="app-wcag-22" id="wcag-interact-show-password" role="note">
   {{ govukTag({